markusmoenig/Eldiron/docs/docs/builder_graph.md

   - can optionally cut a prepared footprint out of the sector surface

 Relief is the default for compatibility.

+`base` and `cap` add square blocks. `transition` adds a short connector between the square blocks and the round shaft, which is useful for columns that should not look like a cylinder simply stacked on a cube.

+`material` is the fallback material for the full column.
+Use `rect_material` for square base/cap sections and `cyl_material` for round shaft/transition sections when those parts need separate material slots.

 ```txt
 detail column {